Rb49/Alpha-Project/README.md

   - Example data needed for running the project will be created and uploaded, as the data used for my analysis is under copyright.

-For now, source files are included along with raw output data.
+For now, source files are included along with raw output data ('hists' folder).

 ### This project was supervised by Nofar Azulai, Department of Molecular Biology, the Weizmann Institute of Science.